 Your child's early years are a very important time for their physical, emotional, intellectual and social development.
 When the health visitor or doctor makes a routine check, they might suggest that there could be a problem.
 If you have any worries of your own, you should ask for advice right away.

-You should first go to your child's class teacher, the person in the school responsible for help for children with special educational needs or the headteacher.
+You should ask your child's class teacher, the person in the school responsible for helping children with special educational needs or the headteacher.

 You could ask them if: